#

 It depends on the model/API you're using.
 KoboldAI seems to use a custom syntax, you can refer to their site for that.

-I will speak for the services I know: GPT and Claude.
+I will speak for the services I know: GPT, Claude, and the Llama or Mistral-based LLMs.
 With these services, you can just use the natural English language to describe the character.
 Let's create a very basic new character as an example.

 - Click the Character Management button